SimonThormeyer/terry/.github/ISSUE_TEMPLATE/ticket.md

 ---

-Beschreibung des Tickets
+Description of the Ticket:

-ist Teil der User-Story #1
+**Is Part Of Story** #1

-Arbeitsschritte
+ToDo's:
-- [ ]
+- [ ] short Bulletpoints of what you've done or want to do